applicative-systems/nixos-appliance-ota-update/README.md

 - https://github.com/NixOS/nixpkgs/blob/master/nixos/tests/appliance-repart-image.nix
 - https://github.com/NixOS/nixpkgs/blob/master/nixos/tests/systemd-sysupdate.nix

+### Other projects

+* [sysupdate-playground](https://github.com/blitz/sysupdate-playground/): A similar project for A/B updates developed about a year prior.
+It illustrates the approach before certain facilities were upstreamed into Nixpkgs, features a different disk layout, and demonstrates cross-compilation for RISC-V.

 ## Consulting

 Would you like help, a potential analysis for your products, or training for your team?